Firefly: a browser-based interactive 3D data visualization tool for millions of data points: Introduction

-We identify the need for a visualization software that simultaneously: \begin{itemize} \item is easy to ingest data into, ideally using an interface that many astronomers are already familiar with \item is flexible enough for many different kinds of data \item works out of the box without any installation on the software platforms astronomers use \item has a customizable interface for different audiences so that the same data can be explored by a researcher, presented to peers, and presented to the public with minimal additional effort. \end{itemize}
+In creating Firefly we have attempted to include many of the successful features of previous tools while also addressing needs that we were unable to find in existing tools.
+Our aim is to create software that: \begin{itemize} \item supports any array data \item is easy to ingest data into using an interface that many astronomers are already familiar with (Python) \item can interactively render up to tens of millions of points in its default mode, and billions of points by progressively loading data as necessary \item produces visualizations accessible by url which can be viewed without any installation on a wide array of devices including smartphones, tablets, and computers \item has a customizable interface to create visualizations for different audiences so that the same data can be explored by a researcher, presented to peers, and presented to the public with minimal additional effort \end{itemize}

-In this paper, we present a new interactive web-based 3D visualization tool: Firefly, which was designed (by two astronomers) with these goals in mind.
-Firefly enables interrogation of large data sets ($\gtrsim 10^6-10^9$ points) in real time from within a web browser without any installation.
-Firefly allows for customization of aspects of the visualization and elements of the user interface through shareable app-state configuration files to tailor visualizations for any audience.
+Firefly enables interrogation of large data sets ($\gtrsim 10^6-10^9$ points) in real time from within a web browser without any installation and allows for customization of aspects of the visualization and elements of the user interface through shareable app-state configuration files to tailor visualizations for any audience.
 Firefly is configured to visualize \textit{any} three-dimensional dataset (though it will likely produce the best results if those dimensions are spatial x,y,z).
 Firefly also has specific tools for visualizing particle velocities (a common attribute of many observed and simulated astronomical data sets) or any other vector field.
 Users can also specify scalar fields to color/filter/scale the particles.
 In this sense, Firefly is flexible enough to be applied in any context in which there are three dimensions that one would like to visualize in a web browser.

 In the following sections, we describe how to use Firefly and provide an in-depth description of the code.
 In \S \ref{s:general_use_cases} we use illustrative example use-cases to highlight the key features of Firefly.
 In \S \ref{s:astro_datasets} we showcase example Firefly visualizations of astronomical datasets.
 In \S \ref{s:performance_tests}, we evaluate the performance of Firefly for different sized datasets.
 Finally, in \S \ref{s:conclusion} we summarize and conclude.